gaps-closure/xdcomms-dma/README.md

     make -f Makefile.pseudo
 ```

-Then we can run the test applications in two windows:
+Then we can run the test applications in two windows.
 In one window we start the test_app for the orange enclave:

 ```